VUEngine/vuengine.github.io/documentation/basics/building.md

 In the above example, the output ROM would be patched through the **"Patch ROM"** Task after the build completed.

-See the <a href="/documentation/basics/tasks/">Tasks</a> page to learn how to set up a Task.
+See the [Tasks](/documentation/basics/tasks/) page to learn how to set up a Task.

 > Tip: The JSON preferences editor will assist you with auto completion of option names and, if applicable, values.

 ## The ROM file

-A successful build will result in the creation of a Virtual Boy ROM, a binary V810 machine code file that can be run on a Virtual Boy using a <a href="/documentation/basics/flash-carts/">flash cart</a> or on a Virtual Boy <a href="/documentation/basics/emulator/">emulator</a>.
+A successful build will result in the creation of a Virtual Boy ROM, a binary V810 machine code file that can be run on a Virtual Boy using a [flash cart](/documentation/basics/flash-carts/) or on a Virtual Boy [emulator](/documentation/basics/emulator/).
 It will be written to `build/{mode}/output-{mode}.vb` and copied to `build/output.vb`.

 ## Troubleshooting